 - Student’s current CV

-- The JM prize awardee is announced at Research Day, followed by the student’s talk.
+- The James Miller Prize awardee is announced at Research Day, followed by the student’s talk.

 Jim Miller (James Reginald Miller, 1928-1999), remembered by his friends and colleagues for his warmth and humour, came to UBC in 1958 from his PhD studies at McGill University to work on muscular dystrophy in mice with W.C.
 Gibson in Neurological Research.
 Once here, Jim’s scope expanded hugely to begin the introduction of Medical Genetics to British Columbia- including practical clinical genetics, academic human genetics, and research in mouse developmental genetics.